 Eating what is in season gives you a variety of different tastes, textures and colours throughout the year.
-So what’s in season and available at farmers markets in the North East in the first three months of the year?
+So what’s in season and available at farmers markets in the North East in Spring?

 Contrary to what you might think – early Spring is the thinnest time for produce in the North East…